Opentrons/Protocols/protocols/1444-s-computing-research-unit-uct-part-3/README.md

 A.] mm_volume: volume of master mix e.
 Default is 10, B.] donor_sub_volume: volume of donor substrate.
 Default is 10, C.] start: the starting row or column to distribute to.
 Default is 'A'.
 If single channel, the range is *'A'-'P'* or if multichannel, the range is *'1'-'24'*
 D.] end: the ending row or column to distribute to.
-Default is 'A'.
-If single channel, the range is *'A'-'P'* or if multichannel, the range is *'1'-'24'*
+Default is 1.
+If single channel, the range is *1-24* or if multichannel, the range is *1-16*.
 E.] starting_well: the starting well _within_ a row that you would like to distribute to.
 Default is 0, the range is *0-24* for a single channel.
 For a multichannel you *MUST* input 0.
 F.] ending_well: the ending well _within_ a row that you would like to distribute to.
 Default is 12, the range is *0-24* for a single channel.
 For a multichannel you *MUST* input 0.
 G.] mm_loc: The location of master mix e.
 Default is 'A1'.
 The range is *A1-D6* if single channel or *1-12* if multichannel